Personal Independence Payment

 You can appeal against a decision on Personal Independence Payment (PIP) using the official appeal form, the SSCS1 (or the NOA1(SS) in Northern Ireland).
-The mandatory reconsideration notice will tell you how to get one of these.
 You must appeal within one month of the date on the mandatory reconsideration notice.

 The appeal form will ask if you would like your appeal to be considered with or without a hearing.
 Choosing a hearing and attending the tribunal can greatly improve your chances of a successful outcome.

 Your appeal will be considered by an independent appeal tribunal.
 These tribunals are informal – they are not like courts.
 If you have a carer, they can attend as well to provide their account of your needs.

 You can contact a local advice centre such as Citizens Advice to see if they can give you any support with an appeal and possibly provide a representative to present your case at the hearing.